cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 ```

 Henceforth, `kube-apiserver` will be automatically acknowledged as a recognized
-manager for the CRD, eliminating the need for any further manual intervention
+manager for the CRDs, eliminating the need for any further manual intervention
 on this matter.

 -->